 Compared to the Barents Sea records, the Baikal Lake stack shows a much lower RPI variability (Fig. 9).
 Despite the differences in the assigned ages of the Baikal Sea stack, clear analogies to Co1401 are recognizable.
-This is remarkable, since Peck et al. (1996) report average sedimentation rates as low as 13 cm ka-1.
-Despite the 4.7-fold higher average sedimentation rate in Core 1401 of Levinson-Lessing Lake, the characteristics of the RPI do not appear to be better defined or more pronounced.
-This observation holds for the comparison with all colour-coded sections of the Baikal stack in Figure 9, though to a lesser extend in the part marked in black, in which the sedimentation rates of the Baikal stack are particularly low.
+This is remarkable, since Peck et al. (1996) report average sedimentation rates as low as 13 cm kyr-1.
+Despite the 4.7-fold higher average sedimentation rate in Core 1401 of Lake Levinson-Lessing, the characteristics of the RPI do not appear to be better defined or more pronounced.
+This observation holds for the comparison with all colour-coded sections of the Baikal stack in Fig. 9, though to a lesser extend in the part marked in black, in which the sedimentation rates of the Baikal stack are particularly low.

 The overall strong similarities between Co1401, the GLOPIS-GICC05 VADM, and the Baikal stack of low temporal resolution from 50° latitude suggest that the dipole component of the EMF dominates the RPI variation at the Levinson-Lessing site.
-It remains an open question whether the latitude of Levinson-Lessing Lake of about 74°3' is not close enough to the magnetic North pole to record significant non-dipolar features expected inside the tangent cylinder.
-As mentioned earlier, gradual lockin of magnetic minerals over long periods of time would also be a plausible explanation for the low variability of the RPI.
-However, considering the determined sedimentation rates, a uniform lock-in depth of 18 cm and a corresponding lock-in width of the half of the lock-in depth, we gain a smoothing constant <220 years, which would probably not erase all RPI variations.
-Further insights into the magnetic field on the tangential cylinder may arise from future studies combining the results of this study with RPI and PSV data from other sites (e.g., Minyuk and Subbotnikova (2021), as soon as palaeomagnetic data is made available), or from modelling the behaviour of the EMF in the Eurasian Arctic using the data presented.
+It remains an open question whether the latitude of Lake Levinson-Lessing of about 74°3' is not close enough to the magnetic North Pole to record significant non-dipolar features expected inside the tangent cylinder.
+As mentioned earlier, gradual lock-in of magnetic minerals over long periods of time would also be a plausible explanation for the low variability of the RPI.
+However, considering the determined sedimentation rates, a uniform lock-in depth of 18 cm and a corresponding lock-in width of half of the lockin depth, we gain a smoothing constant < 220 years, which would probably not erase all RPI variations.
+Further insights into the magnetic field on the tangential cylinder may arise from future studies combining the results of this study with RPI and PSV data from other sites (e.g. Minyuk and Subbotnikova, 2021, as soon as palaeomagnetic data are made available) or from modelling the behaviour of the EMF in the Eurasian Arctic using the data presented.